State and territory government

 - Territory of Heard Island and McDonald Islands

-If the laws of a state ever conflict with the laws of the Australian Government, the Constitution says that Commonwealth law is to be followed.
-The Australian Government judiciary may also have the power to review decisions by a state judiciary.
+If the laws of a state ever conflict with the laws of the Commonwealth of Australia, the Constitution says that Commonwealth law is to be followed.
+The Australian federal judiciary may also have the power to review decisions by a state judiciary.